luismiaresse/Pixel-Features-Lite/README.md

 # Pixel-Features-Lite
-A simple Magisk module to Pixelify your OnePlus 6 while also adding YouTube Vanced and iOS emojis, all-in-one and systemlessly.
+Tired of flashing modules each time you clean flash?
+This module reduces them into a single one, all systemlessly.

+# Features

+-Spoofs your device to crosshatch (Pixel 3XL) or coral (Pixel 4XL).

+-Enables GPhotos unlimited photo storage at original quality.
+(Only crosshatch)

+-Changes your bootanimation to Pixel (Dark)

+-Replaces YouTube app to YT Vanced and emojis to iOS 13.2.

+-Replaces your system font to Google Sans.